HydraMeshnet/developer-portal/glossary.md

 When a key was granted new rights on a DID, in most use-cases you have to prove that the signature happened **after** that grant.

+Therefore, if delegation was involved and the object is not wrapped in an AfterEnvelope (or the envelope is invalid), verification of the signature must return a warning that the integrity of the statement could not be fully verified.

 - A verifier must a give a **warning** (yellow) to an inspector when there is no proof in the statement that signing happened **after** that grant.
 (There might be other information off-chain that could prove the ordering of events)
 - A verifier must give an **error** (red) to an inspector when either the signature is cryptographically invalid or it can be proven that signing happened **before** the right was granted.

 ### After-Envelope

 To verify that a Witness Statement has been signed after a certain Block, it can be wrapped inside a AfterEnvelope before signing it to create a SignedWitnessStatement.
+The AfterEnvelope includes the height and the hash of a recent block of the chain, proving that this information was known to the creator of the envelope.
 This concept can be applied to any object that is signable, like claim presentations, witness requests, etc.